 Our local partners have opened trails in areas long closed to all but the wildlife, and work with local communities to understand the area and build strong relationships with the neighbouring Bakonjo villages.

 The Rwenzoris were referred to as the ‘mountains of the moon’ by Claudius Ptolemy, the famous Greco-Roman mathematician, astronomer and geographer: when you gaze out at night at permanent glaciers aglow with reflected starlight, it is not hard to see why.

 There are a number of different trekking and climbing routes ranging from one day to twelve days to suit your preferences.

 During the treks, simple, healthy and tasty meals will be provided, and porters will help you with luggage.
-At night we stay at some beautiful campsites, where you can take in an unpolluted night sky ablaze with starlight.
+At night, we stay at some beautiful campsites where you can take in an unpolluted night sky ablaze with starlight.

 The local trekking guides receive comprehensive general mountaineering training and specific ice climbing training.
 They are trained in mountain first aid and so can spot and respond to the first signs of altitude sickness.
 Rescue procedures are practised and reviewed regularly.
 Their equipment is well-maintained and frequently checked.

-Since the trails opened in 2009, RTS has continued to share the benefit that tourism brings with local communities in the area. $5 from each climb cost goes towards local development projects, such as the construction of community trails outside of the national park to spread potential benefit of tourism, and the building of school classrooms in multiple locations.
+Since the trails opened in 2009, RTS has continued to share the benefit that tourism brings with local communities in the area. $5 from each climb cost goes towards local development projects, such as the construction of community trails outside the national park to spread the benefit of tourism, and the building of school classrooms in multiple locations.